Chiefs draw more fans in Brazil but some supporters disappointed Taylor Swift nowhere to be seen

 SAO PAULO (AP) — The Kansas City Chiefs' red and white dominated in the stands at NeoQuimica Arena on Friday night during their season-opening game against the Los Angeles Chargers, though even some of the local supporters couldn't hide their frustration that Taylor Swift was nowhere to be seen after days of anticipation in Brazil.

 Several Chiefs players talked about a growing support base for the team in Brazil, and these fans were the clear majority among the more than 47,000 in attendance.
-Meanwhile, the Chargers, who were the designated home team, were jeered as they came on the field.
+The Chargers, who were the designated home team, were jeered as they came on the field but Los Angeles came away with a 27-21 victory.

-The appeal of the Chiefs was evident during warm up, when several players

 The bigger story for some, though, was the no-show by Swift, who last week announced she was engaged to Chiefs tight end and three-time Super Bowl winner Travis Kelce.